Home

 it be?

-about axle deep, but still and had a smooth bottom so a person could
+was about axle deep, but still and had a smooth bottom so a person

-hit it at speed, make big waves, and get through OK.
-The second
+could hit it at speed, make big waves, and get through OK.
+The

-one was as deep, but fast moving and had a rocky bottom which caused
+second one was as deep, but fast moving and had a rocky bottom which

-some soakers.
-A third water crossing and a large berm designed to
+caused some soakers.
+A third water crossing and a large berm

-close the road completed the trip out to the main road that leads south
+designed to close the road completed the trip out to the main road

 We rode north, around the east end of Whiteswan Lake & found the